nus-cs2103/website-base/admin/teams.md

 We allow some freedom in choosing team members, subject to these constraints:

 * All team members should be in the same tutorial. ==Delay forming teams until your place in a tutorial is confirmed.== We do not allow changing tutorials to team up with your preferred team mates.
-* Teams of ==single nationality are not allowed== %%Rationale: to train you to work in multicultural teams.%% However, we allow same nationality teams if the only language common among all team members is English. e.g. an all-Singaporean team that include both Chinese and Malay students.
+* Teams of ==single nationality are not allowed== %%&nbsp;Rationale: to train you to work in multicultural teams.%% However, we allow same nationality teams if the only language common among all team members is English. e.g. an all-Singaporean team that include both Chinese and Malay students.
 * No more than one exchange students per team %%Rationale: to increase interaction between exchange students and NUS students.%%

 * Also note that **we may modify teams when circumstances call for it**.
 There is no avenue for you to object.
 Staying with your preferred team is not guaranteed.